Ammani-hash/Ammani-hash.github.io/README.md

 License
 - This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-- I would like to thank [insert names or resources] for their help and inspiration in creating this personal portfolio website.

 Takeaways
 - This project allowed me to showcase my skills and experience in web development using HTML, CSS, and JavaScript, and provided an opportunity to apply what I have learned in a practical setting.
 Through this project, I gained experience in creating a responsive and visually appealing website using CSS, as well as adding interactivity and